daattali/beautiful-jekyll/_drafts/20-product-switches-that-will-save-money.md

 ### FREEBIE: 50 PRODUCT SWITCHES TO SAVE MONEY

-I complied a list of 50 more product switches to save you money, with some suggestions from friends.
-You can find that HERE if you enjoy switching up your products too to save money!
+I complied a list of [50 more product switches to save money](https://mailchi.mp/cede3e30ede7/product-switches), with some suggestions from friends.
+You can find that [HERE](https://mailchi.mp/cede3e30ede7/product-switches) if you enjoy switching up your products too to save money!
 And if you have a great product that will save money that you've switched, tell me in the comments below.
 I'd love to hear.
 I hope this blog gave you some new ideas today to save money.
 Happy saving!

 **SAVE FOR FUTURE REFERENCE:**